-Anonymous asked: Hi!
+Anonymous said: Hi!
 I was wondering how you became really good at art?
 Like did you take classes?
 Books?
 YouTube?
 I'm sure you practiced a lot but I was just wondering bc I want to get better at it myself and I'm not sure where to start (I'm not sure if that made sense ?????? idk sorry if it's a dumb question)

 this isn’t a dumb question at all!
 My answer is going to be super long-winded and probably a little muddled though, I apologize.